TheArtificial/theartificial.nl/README.md

 (Inline images needn't be PNG.)

 ### Optimizing images
 PNGs are nice because they are "lossless" and don't get blurring compression artifacts like JPEG.
 But this also makes them less efficient.

-With photos it's very easy to end up wasting many MB of space and network traffic.
-Please do your best to optimize PNGs with a "lossy" PNG optimizer, such as [ImageAlpha](http://pngmini.com/) and all images with a more-efficient-than-Adobe compressor such as [ImageOptim](https://imageoptim.com).
+With large visuals it's very easy to end up wasting many MB of space and network traffic.
+Please use JPEG (not PNG) for photos and optimize all images with [ImageOptim](https://imageoptim.com).

 ### Commit
 Use the GitHub app to commit your changes with a meaningful comment and be sure to push (synchronize).
 You can always double-check that your commit was pushed by visiting the [history page](https://github.com/gerwitz/theartificial.nl/commits/master).